openjs-foundation/cross-project-council/README.md

 - Christopher Hiller (@boneskull, IBM)
 - Tobie Langel (@tobie, UnlockOpen)

+#### Elected by Regular Members
+According to the [CPC Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md#voting-members), up to two regular members can be elected as voting members.
+The two regular members elected as voting members are currently:

+- Eemeli Aro (@eemeli, Vincit)
+- Michael Dawson (@mhdawson, IBM)

 ### Regular Members

 Anyone who has been active in the foundation or one of its member projects, as described in the [CPC Governance](https://github.com/openjs-foundation/cross-project-council/blob/master/GOVERNANCE.md#approving-and-onboarding-regular-members) may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Outgoing Voting members automatically become Regular members, although they must remain active to retain their status.